CDCgov/phdi/tutorials/geospatial-tutorial.md

     >>> )
 ```

 Here, the parameters in the `SmartyGeocodeClient` constructor correspond to authentication and authorization variables related to your SmartyStreets subscription.
 So, `YOUR_AUTH_ID` is your authorization ID to use the service and `YOUR_AUTH_TOKEN` is an access token generated to communicate with the API.
-The `licenses` parameter does not need to be modified if you wish to perform a search with the default license agreement (e.g. `"us-standard-cloud"`) but can be changed to a list of other license types if you wish to customize the search.
+The `licenses` parameter does not need to be modified if you wish to perform a search with the default license agreement (e.g., `"us-standard-cloud"`) but can be changed to a list of other license types if you wish to customize the search.

 To precisely geocode this address, using, say, the Census geocoder, we would write: